 The Wildfire Control Act of 2013 enabled the establishment of Single Engine Air Tanker (SEAT) bases in Nebraska.
 SEAT bases are staffed by Nebraska Forest Service during the fire season, primarily working with a SEAT on contract to Nebraska through our partners at the Nebraska Emergency Management Agency.

-Permanent SEAT bases have been established in:
+Permanent SEAT bases are established in:

-- Chadron Municipal Airport
+- Alliance - Municipal Airport

-- Alliance Municipal Airport
+- Chadron - Municipal Airport

-- Western Nebraska Regional Airport (Scottsbluff)
+- Scottsbluff - Western Nebraska Regional Airport

 In addition, a mobile SEAT base to support operations at airports without a permanent base was completed and a second mobile base is planned.

 This publication is a description of aviation suppression resources available to the rural fire districts and the fire departments in the State of Nebraska for the control and suppression of wildfires.
 It can be used as a “quick reference” source for those resources available statewide.Download Yellowbook

 Aerial Applicator Information